dojo/docs/dojox/treemap.rst

 Configuring treemap data
 ========================

-The TreeMap can connect to any implementation of the dojo.store interface that implements get/query and id management.
+The TreeMap can connect to any implementation of the dojo.store interface that implements get/query and id management (getIdentity).
 It supports flat data and optionally creates a hierarchy from this data using attributes of the data to group them based on certain criteria.

 Mapping using attributes